Discover L&A Ride

 Hours of Operation: 11:45am – 2:30pm

-Participants are entitled to a complementary wine tasting and their delicious food truck will be open ($$).
+Participants are entitled to a complementary wine tasting.
+Enjoy live music from Mellow Lily.
 Cyclists can purchase product from the winery and have it delivered to MacKinnon Brothers for post-ride pick-up.

 Distance from Finish: 18 km

 Water and snacks will be available.
 Cyclists may purchase products from the store and have it delivered to MacKinnon Brothers for post-ride pick-up.
 Enjoy music from Carrick McAllister.

 Discover Loyalist Trading Co.: a family-run business that offers a wide range of preserves, apparel, decor and much more.
 All products in the store are proudly made in Canada, and locally sourced whenever possible.

 Highway 33 (just east of County Road 21 Intersection)

 Hours of Operation: 12:30 – 3:30pm